OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

     ![The Scheduled cloud flow button in Power Automate](../images/power-automate-return-tutorial-2.png)

 1. Now we need to set the schedule for this flow.
-Our spreadsheet has a new on-call assignment starting Mondays in 2021, so let's set the flow to run first thing Monday mornings.
-Use the following options to configure the flow to run on Monday every week:
+Our spreadsheet has a new on-call assignment starting every Monday in the first half of 2021.
+Let's set the flow to run first thing Monday mornings.
+Use the following options to configure the flow to run on Monday each week:

     - **Flow name**: Notify On-Call Person
     - **Starting**: 1/4/21 at 1:00am